samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 Very simply, before the index file loads, main.py loops through all files in /templates/.
 For all files with  *.css, they get read and inserted right before the  `</header>` tag, inbetween `<style>`and `</style>`.
 Same thing for js happens before end of `</body>` tag. bootstrap, jquery all works, just place those files in the /template/ folder (anywhere, including "/templates/assets/bootstrap", keep your file structure as is) and that code will be injected before showing pywebview.
-Index backups are made to preserve original.
+Index backups are made to preserve original and index will be restored to its original upon close.